jckleiner/learning-and-notes/Stuff.md

 # Mac merge 2 images
   select images -> open all with preview -> select background image and ctrl + C -> File -> new clipboard -> go to other image copy and paste it on background image

-# LM - when network not working try:
+# When network not working try:

     docker system prune
     or